 3. Keep tire pressure higher than normal, up to 10% below sidewall stated pressure, and check tires regularly to be sure the pressure is up.
-It's best to check tire pressure cold.
-Add one psi to pressure for each 10 degrees above 70 deg.
-F.
+It's best to check tire pressure cold, or before driving.
+Subtract one psi of pressure for each 10 degrees you are below the maximum air temperature your car will experience.